wombleton/gitlaw-nz/acts/I/Inspector-General of Intelligence and Security Act 1996.md

         that that person has or may have been adversely affected by any act, omission, practice, policy, or procedure of an intelligence and security agency:

-    *   (c) to inquire at the request of the Minister or of the Inspector-General's own motion, but subject to the concurrence of the Minister, into---
+    *   (ba) to inquire into any complaint made by the Speaker of the House of Representatives on behalf of 1 or more members of Parliament:

-        *   (i) any matter where it appears that a New Zealand person has or may have been adversely affected by any act, omission, practice, policy, or procedure of an intelligence and security agency:
+    *   (c) to inquire at the request of the Minister or the Prime Minister or of the Inspector-General's own motion into any matter where it appears that a New Zealand person has been or may be adversely affected by any act, omission, practice, policy, or procedure of an intelligence and security agency:

-        *   (ii) the propriety of particular activities of an intelligence and security agency:
+    *   (ca) to inquire at the request of the Minister or the Prime Minister or of the Inspector-General's own motion into the propriety of particular activities of an intelligence and security agency:

-    *   (d) without limiting the generality of paragraph (a), to review from time to time the effectiveness and appropriateness of the procedures adopted by the New Zealand Security Intelligence Service to ensure compliance with the provisions of [sections 4A to 4G][53] of the New Zealand Security Intelligence Service Act 1969 in relation to the issue and execution of intelligence warrants:

-    *   (da) without limiting the generality of paragraph (a), to review the effectiveness and appropriateness of the procedures adopted by the Government Communications Security Bureau to ensure compliance with the provisions of [Part 3][54] of the Government Communications Security Bureau Act 2003 in relation to the issue and execution of interception warrants and computer access authorisations:
+    *   (d) without limiting paragraph (a), to review at intervals of not more than 12 months---

+        *   (i) the effectiveness and appropriateness of the procedures adopted by each intelligence and security agency to ensure compliance with its governing legislation in relation to the issue and execution of warrants and authorisations; and

+        *   (ii) the effectiveness and appropriateness of compliance systems concerning operational activity, including all supporting policies and practices of an intelligence and security agency relating to---

+            *   (A) administration; and

+            *   (B) information management; and

+            *   (C) risk management; and

+            *   (D) legal compliance generally:

+    *   (da) to conduct unscheduled audits of the procedures and compliance systems described in paragraph (d):

     *   (e) to prepare and submit to the Minister from time to time for his or her approval programmes for the general oversight and review of each intelligence and security agency and for the discharge by the Inspector-General, in relation to each intelligence and security agency, of the particular functions specified in this section:

     *   (f) to carry out any programme or amended programme or substituted programme approved by the Minister under paragraph (e).

-    (2) The Inspector-General shall not, of his or her own motion or in response to a complaint made to the Inspector-General, perform any of the functions set out in subsection (1) in relation to any activity of an intelligence and security agency except to the extent that---

-    *   (a) a New Zealand person or an employee or former employee of an intelligence and security agency has or may have been adversely affected; or

-    *   (b) the law of New Zealand may have been contravened.
+    (2) \[Repealed\]

-    (3) In carrying out any inquiry in accordance with the provisions of subsection (1)(c)(ii), it shall not be a function of the Inspector-General to inquire into any action taken by the Minister.
+    (3) In carrying out any inquiry in accordance with the provisions of subsection (1)(ca), it shall not be a function of the Inspector-General to inquire into any action taken by the Minister.

     (4) Except to the extent strictly necessary for the performance of his or her functions under subsection (1), the Inspector-General shall not inquire into any matter that is operationally sensitive, including any matter that relates to intelligence collection and production methods or sources of information.